Stowell-Lab/SkillCenter-LMS/README.md

 The current release contains the installable Power Platform Solution ZIP.
 The certificate and enrollment templates referenced below must also be added to the repository or created by the adopting institution.

-> **Important:** This is a reference implementation, not a one-click deployment.
+> **Important:** This is a reference implementation, not a one click deployment.
 SharePoint sites, lists, libraries, permissions, institutional enrollment data, and template files must be prepared before or during installation.

 ## Contents